agrawalneel25/jb1-prediction/README.md

 This matters because adjacent windows share most of their timesteps.
 A random split would leak near-identical windows into both train and test, producing inflated metrics that would collapse on real deployment.
-With W=30, two consecutive windows differ by exactly one row - their feature vectors are nearly identical.
-A random split would put one in train and one in test, making evaluation trivially easy and completely misleading.

 ---